regexpr/dh-refuge-tweets/README.md

-# dh-refuge-tweets
+# Are most German refugee-related tweets offensive?
-This repository comprises the scripts and data we used and provided in the digital humanities project.
+This repository comprises the scripts we used and the data we provided in our digital humanities project.